 What Is A Pier And Beam Foundation?May 23, 2023 Baird Foundation Repair

-Whether you’re looking for a home or looking for ways to fix up your current home, your foundation can make or break your home’s integrity.
-Having a good foundation will keep your house protected from the problems caused by a failing foundation.
+Whether you’re looking for a new home or for ways to fix up your current home, foundation can make or break a home’s integrity.
+Having a good, strong foundation keeps a house protected from the numerous problems caused by a failing foundation.
 But what makes a foundation “good” or “bad”?

 While looking at a typical San Antonio home, you will often see that it’s built on top of a slab foundation.
-But for some home types and in other areas of Texas, you might see pier and beam foundations.
+But for other homes or those in different areas of Texas, you might see pier and beam foundations.
 As a leading San Antonio foundation company, Baird Foundation Repair wants homeowners to know the difference between slab and pier and beam foundations.

 A slab foundation is made from concrete on top of a layer of sand or the ground.
-You can sometimes find that they contain steel rods or tension cables, used to reinforce the strength of the foundation to support your home.
-Because they are a solid piece of concrete, slab foundations contain no holes, crawl spaces or basements.
+You can sometimes find that they contain steel rods or tension cables to reinforce the strength of the foundation to support your home.
+Because they rest on a solid piece of concrete, slab foundations contain no holes, crawl spaces, or basements.

-They are most effective when used on flat lots and in warmer climates so they won’t crack from weather conditions and extreme temperature fluctuations.
-While they can still experience strong weather events, slab foundations can hold their own in places like Corpus Christi, Houston and Austin, Texas.
+They are most effective when used on flat lots and in warmer climates, so they won’t crack from weather conditions and extreme temperature fluctuations.
+Since they can withstand strong weather events, slab foundations still hold their own in places like Corpus Christi, Houston, and Austin, Texas.

 Slab Foundation Repair

-For your typical slab maintenance, you don’t have to worry about cleaning a crawl space or basement.
-Most repairs are related to stabilizing the foundation to keep it from deteriorating.
+For your typical slab maintenance, you won’t have to worry about cleaning a crawl space or basement.
+Most repairs are related to stabilizing the concrete foundation to keep it from deteriorating.

-If foundation problems are left unchecked, you can expect gaps and cracks in the slab to grow, which will make your home increasingly unstable over time.
-The best way to combat these damages is by getting the problem resolved before it turns into a serious issue.
+If foundation problems are left unchecked, you can expect gaps or cracks in the slab to grow, which will make your home increasingly unstable over time.
+The best way to combat these damages is by getting the problem resolved early before it turns into a serious issue.

 They are made up of concrete or wooden piers that dig deep into the ground and sit underneath beams that support the home’s flooring.
-The beams and piers connect to each other securely, despite leaving an open crawl space.
-This makes repair jobs easier under homes that are built on these kinds of foundations.
+The beams and piers connect to each other securely and leave an open crawl space.
+This space makes repair jobs easier under homes that are built on these kinds of foundations.